patrickjmcgoldrick/StackOverflowProject/README.md

 - [x] Should use swiftLint and get warnings under 20. (tip use SwiftLint from the very start and don’t let the errors pile up.)
 - [ ] Should be able to upvote or downvote a question.
 - [ ] Should be able to post a question with HTTP POST.
-- [ ] Should be able to view answers for questions and sort it.
+- [X] Should be able to view answers for questions
+- [ ] Should be able to sort answers.
 - [ ] Should be able to post answers to other’s questions.
 - [ ] Of course there is CoreData, the app should work in offline mode.
 Unit test every ViewModel file.
 - [ ] FaceId auth/ touch Id, should allow user to re-login without re- entering credentials.